Skip to main content

 Yes.
 The calculator and downloadable materials are free.

-Related video
+Related Video

 The “$1M+ Structure” Quick Take

 If your business is past $1M in revenue, your entity structure could be costing you $50K–$100K+ every year.
-Learn when to upgrade to an S-Corp or C-Corp and how to fix it.
+Learn when to upgrade to an S Corp or C Corp and how to fix it.

-Educational tax content prepared by HavenStone Advisory and reviewed for technical accuracy.
+Educational tax content prepared by HavenStone Advisory, a CPA-led firm, and grounded in the primary sources listed here.
 It is not individualized tax, legal, accounting, investment, or financial advice.
 Rules can change, and your facts matter, so confirm decisions with your CPA, attorney, or tax advisor before acting.

 See our editorial policy or report a correction.